 Common Health Issues

-Zebra finches can be prone to susceptible to scaly face caused by mites, which requires treatment by a vet.
+Zebra finches can be prone to scaly face caused by mites, which requires treatment by a vet.
 Zebra finches are prone to air-sac mite infection, especially when overly stressed.
 This serious condition needs immediate veterinary care if the bird is to survive—if your bird has obvious difficulty breathing, seek help immediately.

 More Pet Bird Species and Further Research